reediculous456/Reediculous-Cogs/verifier/README.md

 - Includes a command for users to manually trigger the verification process.
 - Administrative commands for setting the role and managing the questions.

+## Caveats

+- This cog does not stop users from interacting with your server.
+The intent is that you lock all desired functionality behind the assigned verification role.
+- This cog does not offer a way for a user to contact a mod if they fail verification.
+My recommendation is to have a channel where users can ask for help if they fail verification.

 ## Installation

 1. Ensure you have [Redbot](https://github.com/Cog-Creators/Red-DiscordBot) installed and running.